r-hata/tags-generator.vim/README.md

 See [Configuration](#configuration) for how to specify ctags options.

 ## Configuration
-Tags-generator can do you to specify options for executing ctags.
+Tags-generator can specify options for executing ctags.

 ### `tags_command`
 - Default: `ctags -R`